Canon D30 vs Sony RX100 VII

 It is notable that the D30 has a hotshoe, while the RX100 VII does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon D30 (unlike the RX100 VII) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX100 VII is a recent model that features in the current product line-up of Sony.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.